open-sauced/maintainer-intro-course/effective-communication.md

 Providing clear information and directions about the project's goals, processes, and codebase is the key to helping new contributors collaborate.
 Effective communication allows you to attract contributors to return, learn more about your projects, and continue contributing.
 That way, you can create a sustainable ecosystem where knowledge is shared, responsibilities are distributed, and the project can continue to evolve and grow.

-There are some ways to establish effective communication on your project to achieve good collaboration.
+There are ways to establish effective communication on your project to achieve good collaboration.

 ### Clear Documentation